mitric-lab/NEB/README.md

  to `neb_####.xyz` and `path_energies_####.dat` where #### is replaced by the name of the input xyz-file and the time step.

- To see all options for controlling the NEB calculation, call this script with the `--help` option.
+ To see all options for controlling the NEB calculation, call `optimize_neb` with the `--help` option.

  Usage
  ----
- Optimize a reaction path on the ground state using Gaussian 09/16 or Q-Chem.<br/>

  Input Files:<br/>
     `path.xyz`    -   xyz-file with educt, intermediates and product<br/>